 Data grids of cell entry measurements of each tested virus constructed in this way were merged across the individual experiments resulting in a multidimensional data grid describing each virus’ cell entry efficiency comprehensively across all experiments.

-being the sample mean.
+is the total sum of squares proportional to the sample variance with being the sample mean.
 R2 was used as a measure of agreement between the observed and modelled values with higher values representing a better agreement.

 The second criterion – separation of the R5 and X4 phenotype vector – was used to obtain models capable of distinguishing between the two contrasting phenotypes.
 To measure the separation of the R5 and X4 models we used the Euclidean vector distance of the coefficient vectors of the two models.
 The model was selected for which the phenotype vectors of the R5 and X4 reference strains are most distant.